Layers, layers, layers! Come prepared for all types of weather.

 And as sidewalks can get icy and slippery, you may want to bring ice cleats, ice grips or anti-slip soles to give your shoes better traction.
 These can also be purchased in Iceland at various shops, like outdoor clothing stores.

 HITTING THE TOWN

 Though dress codes are rarely enforced, Reykjavík is a cosmopolitan city like any other European capital.
 We’d recommend you pack a nice outfit and shoes to wear if you plan on going out in Reykjavík either to grab a bite or to explore the city’s famous nightlife.

 Don't worry.
-Several apparel stores and second-hand thrift shops can be found in downtown Reykjavík along with Tiger, a budget variety store with inexpensive accessories like sunglasses, gloves, ear plugs, batteries and more.
+Several apparel stores and second-hand thrift shops can be found in downtown Reykjavík.
+Among them is Flying Tiger, a budget variety store with inexpensive accessories like sunglasses, gloves, ear plugs, batteries and more.

 STAY WARM & DRY

 Icelandic apparel store 66° North sells a wide selection of outerwear for any weather condition Iceland may throw at you.
 If you want to be dressed like an Icelander, check out 66North.com.